 Maryland Delegation Announces Nearly $7 Million for Public Health and Infectious Disease Research

-Today, U.S. Senators Chris Van Hollen and Ben Cardin and Congressmen Steny H. Hoyer, Dutch Ruppersberger, John Sarbanes, Kweisi Mfume, Anthony G. Brown, Jamie B. Raskin, and David Trone (all Md.) announced $6,938,832 in federal funding to promote public health and support infectious disease and medical research efforts in Maryland.
+Today, U.S. Senators Chris Van Hollen and Ben Cardin and Congressmen Steny H. Hoyer, Dutch Ruppersberger, John Sarbanes, Kweisi Mfume, Anthony G. Brown, Jamie B. Raskin, and David Trone (all D-Md.) announced $6,938,832 in federal funding to promote public health and support infectious disease and medical research efforts in Maryland.
 This Centers for Disease Control and Prevention (CDC) funding will be directed to the Maryland Department of Health.

 “As we continue to fight the COVID-19 pandemic, it is essential that we arm ourselves with the data and resources needed to be ready for future public health challenges,” the lawmakers said.
 “This federal funding is crucial to building our understanding of the environment’s impact on public health and infectious diseases.
 Team Maryland will continue working to secure federal investments in our state’s medical and health systems.”